dcrapis/oceandao-wiki/On-ROI.md

 * You propose to reach out to your network to find lots of data publisher & buyers, resulting in more data bought & consumed.
 * Metric to optimize: "$ Datatoken Consuming Volume".
 Secondary: "Total Value Locked".
 * Project length: 1 month.
-* You believe you can get 20 data buyers (and the data buyers to sell the data that the buyers want).
+* You believe you can get 20 data buyers (and the data publishers to sell the data that the buyers want).
 * Each buyer does 10K OCEAN / week (40K OCEAN / month) of consume volume on Ocean Market.
 This is a total of 800K OCEAN / month consume volume.
 * It's a recurring volume for future months.